jerry9871/CausalLinkSim/README.md

 ## Inspirations and principles behind

 I start from a postulate that the existence is relational.
 Whatever exists _has to_ interact with something else, and that is the very definition of existence.
 I furthermore state that the relation is directional and causal, meaning that the existence of a single component of reality can influence another and vice versa.
 Entities that do not fulfill these criteria are excluded from our reality.
 The next postulate is that the causality propagation speed is finite and forms a basis of what we perceive as space time container.
 The simulation is built around my idea of replacing **fields** in physics with **causal links**.
-I define the causal link is a fundamental, unilateral, non-physical coupling relation along which the interaction propagates.
+I define the causal link is a fundamental, unilateral coupling relation along which the interaction propagates.
 A **particle** is a potentiality, that manifests itself into physical existence.
 Spacetime is the observable metric emerging from the NxN causal link network.
-Further principles I follow are:
+Further philosophical principles I follow are:

 - Everything only exists in relation to eveyryhing else.
-Without relation, there is no existence in spacetime and existence loses meaning.
+Every entity negotiates its existence by exchanging information with other entities.
-- Causality is fundamental and "speed" of causality is constant and finite.
+- Some of the information exchange yields to causality.
+Causality is fundamental and "speed" of causality is the property defining structure of spacetime container.
+Each entity constatnly receives discrete information from coupled entities (at a constant speed in its own reference frame), actualizes itself and then broadcasts its actualized state towards the coupled entities.
 - Block universe doesn't exist and the future is not determined.
-Observers can't agree on simultaneity and time manifests itself as evolution of the causal influence aggregate locally.
+Observers can't agree on simultaneity and time manifests itself as evolution of the causal influence aggregates locally for every entity.
-- Time is not intertwined with space as a dimension, rather it's just the **fundamental causality metric** of space.
+- Time is not intertwined with space as a dimension, rather it's a **causality metric** of space.
-- The common notion of a "field" is non-physical in the same way as hereby defined causal link is non-physical, because physicists defined the field as a potentiality for interaction.
+- The common notion of a "field" is defined as a potentiality for interaction and it's prevalent usage in current physics yields to ontological confusion, as no other existential proof of a "field" has been shown other than through interaction.
 - A "field" of any kind requires its own, usually independent reference frame and a metric in spacetime.
-Therefore, notion of field is abandoned, since the spacetime is emergent here.
+I am reversing the order, and state that the spacetime metric and reference frames are emergent from the causal links.

 ## Expected outcomes (wish list)